wcenterprises/digital-is-jh-repository-manager/README.md

 1. Create a new json file defining the properties of the new repository inside the directory [repository](./repository/).
     1. Be sure to use a unique name, prefferabley using the name of the new projects. (i.e. Jh.NewService.json)
     1. For your convenience you may copy [./docs/sample-project.json](./docs/sample-project.json)
+1. Commit the new file and push the branch.
+1. Create a pull request following reveiw and approval process as with any code change.
+1. When the PR has the necessary approvals complete the merge.
+When the merge is completed and the CI script is run successfully your new repo will be created.

+## Problems
+If you have created the repository in error several things can be done to correct the error.
+Engage the build team to determine the best approach to correcting the proplem

+Repositories created in error can be deleted by requesting their deletion using [jhNow](https://jhnow.service-now.com/esc?id=sc_cat_item&sys_id=8b23353c470965d0365e3e48436d4386).

 ### Json Schema